yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   specified in this memo.
 An ACME server that supports this delegation profile MUST include this key, and MUST set it to true.

-### On Cancelation
+### On Cancellation

-It is worth noting that cancelation of the ACME STAR certificate is a prerogative of the IdO.
-The NDC does not own the relevant account key on the ACME CA, therefore it can't issue a cancelation request for the STAR cert.
+It is worth noting that cancellation of the ACME STAR certificate is a prerogative of the IdO.
+The NDC does not own the relevant account key on the ACME CA, therefore it can't issue a cancellation request for the STAR cert.
 Potentially, since it holds the STAR cert private key, it could request the revocation of a single STAR certificate.
 However, STAR explicitly disables the revokeCert interface.